TonyVallad/MSZP/readme.md

 ### New in V 0.5
 - Added Julia sets exploration and updated explorer functions to be compatible.
-- Updated BMP Creation to work with new file paths and both modes. (video mode has yet to be updated)
+- Updated BMP Creation to work with new file paths and both modes.
+(Julia video mode has yet to be updated)
 - Made it possible to create a BMP image from the explorer by pressing 'B'.
   Resolution choices and color profiles are the same as on the BMP creation page.
 - Created an 'Elapsed time' function. (max 1 date change)